Install USB Key Drivers

 Important Note: Please do not change pstarter.lcs in any way - a modified license file will not be accepted.
 Do not open pstarter.lcs in any program, do not rename it, and if you transfer it per FTP, use binary transfer.

 PMOD can now be started by double-clicking the RunPmod.command script in /Applications/Pmod4.2/Start/.
 Depending on the selected configuration it contains the following commands:

 ./java/jre/bin/java -Xmx16000M -jar pmod.jar

 Alternatively, the script can be dragged once from the finder to the Mac OS X taskbar to create a shortcut.
 From then on, PMOD can be started using this shortcut.

-The script has been tailored to the installation directory.
-Therefore, if the Pmod4.0 directory is moved to a different location, the path needs to be adjusted.
+The script is tailored to the installation directory.
+Therefore, if the Pmod4.2 directory is moved to a different location, the path needs to be adjusted.

 Change Permission Settings of Directories for writing

-To allow other users than root the full usage of PMOD it is important to open some key PMOD directories for writing:
+If other users than the one used to install PMOD should be able to use the software from their own accounts it is necessary to open some key PMOD directories for writing.